-4 shocking snow thrower/snow blower recalls due to injuries Injury settlement amounts depend on the quality of your lawyer.
+4 snow blower recalls due to shocking injuries Compensation for a snow blower injury depends on the quality of your lawyer

 4 snow blower recalls:

 In 2013, Brigs & Stratton recalled their Ariens Snow-Throw 24-inch snow blower due to the carburetor bowl nut allowing gasoline to escape from the unit.

 In 2011, about 1,500 Sno-Tek snow blowers were recalled due a missing safety shield above the starter, which could cause a laceration to the user’s fingers.

 In 2006, lawn and garden equipment manufacturer MTD Product Inc. recalled 130,000 snow blowers after hundreds of injuries caused by the plastic wheels exploding while users were inflating the tires.
 Shards of flying plastic became shrapnel, causing severe lacerations and broken bones.
 Warshafsky Law represented many victims, not just around the Milwaukee area but all across the country.

 Also in 2006, the Toro Company (in a continuation of a recall from 3 years prior) recalled 84,000 snow throwers due to plastic fuel tanks cracking and leaking gasoline.